EstimatedEst. Read Time: 26 minutes

 Another reason why I’m including this one: You should throw in some decompression work following a Traditional Barbell Deadlift.
 No better way to do that than by hanging from a Chin-Up bar with a shoulder-width underhand grip.

-I can’t stress this enough: This is a fantastic exercise for biceps activation.
-Perform three sets to failure, but don’t think you have rest periods to look forward to afterward.
+3. Perform three sets to failure keeping the core tight, but don’t think you have rest periods to look forward to afterward.
 You’re jumping right into the next exercise.

 OVERHEAD TRICEPS EXTENSION